drostron/pdxscala-beginner-talk-series/string-interpolation-exploration/README.md

 ## string interpolation compiler transformation

-Looking at the compilation output of StringInterpolationTransformation in [compile.out](transformation/compile.out):
+Looking at the compilation output of [StringInterpolationTransformation.scala](transformation/StringInterpolationTransformation.scala) in [compile.out](transformation/compile.out):

 the compiler transforms
 ```scala